duanev/oz-x86-32-asm-003/README.md

     can tell where the origin of the first .lst file is declared)

 Running with 4 cpus is reasonably responsive as PGDB doesn't need to fetch as much cpu data after every single-step/breakpoint/watchpoint.
-The kernel can handle up to 32 before it triple faults, but can only use 8 simultaneous threads at the moment.
+The oz kernel can handle up to 79 before qemu starts acting weird, but can only use 8 simultaneous threads at the moment (due to the way I'm assigning lapic addresses).
+Yes, it's a multi-threaded kernel, but not a multi-tasking, lol, there is exactly one task running at a time.

+It's fun to make the cpu0 blip go faster by mashing the keyboard ^^

+Pressing the DEL key will reboot oz.

+============ Bugs etc. ========

+Running on QEMU always works, running on real hardware has some bugs:
+- all the cores startup but Intel's hyper threads don't
+- older machines work better than newer ones
+- some machines fire hwint 07 all the time, others once, some not at all
+- an ivy bridge machine I have faults almost! all the time but does better if I wait for a few minutes before telling the BIOS to boot from the USB key.